muthu-kumaravel/Advance_Angular_Web_Application/README.md

 * Side Nav
 * Tool Bar
 * Cards
-* Devider
+* Divider
 * And more

 ### Inbuilt Security
-This project mainly concentrated on Frond end security, demonstrating how to initilize cookies and use them to maintain standard datas during next logins and erase them all after the session is over for a perticular user.
+This project mainly concentrated on Frond end security, demonstrating how to initialize cookies and use them to maintain standard data during next logins and erase them all after the session is over for a particular user.

 ### Supported OS
-Advance Angular Web Application, is developed as platform independent and tested on  __Linux__, __Windows__, __MacOS__ operating system.
+Advance Angular Web Application, is developed as platform-independent and tested on __Linux__, __Windows__, __macOS__ operating system.

-RPP is developed for __Linux__ operating system.
 ### Prerequisites
 1. [Node.js](https://nodejs.org/en/)
 2. [npm package manager](https://docs.npmjs.com/)